-To establish probable cause, police officers must be able to point to objective factual circumstances leading them to believe that a suspect committed a crime.
-A police officer can't establish probable cause by saying something like, "I just had a hunch that the defendant was a burglar."
+To establish probable cause, police officers must be able to point to objective circumstances leading them to believe that a suspect committed a crime.
+A police officer can't establish probable cause by saying only something like, "I just had a hunch that the defendant was a burglar."

 Judges, not police officers, have the last word on whether probable cause exists.
 A police officer may be sincere in believing that the facts establish probable cause.
 But if a judge examines that same information and disagrees, then probable cause does not exist (or did not exist, if the question is being decided after an arrest).

 Note that probable cause may have existed at the time of an arrest even if the defendant didn't actually do anything wrong.
 Put differently, an arrest is valid as long as it is based on probable cause, even if the arrested person is innocent.

 The million-dollar question is: How much information do police officers need to convince a judge to issue an arrest warrant or to justify a warrantless arrest?
 In general, probable cause requires more than a mere suspicion that a suspect committed a crime, but not as much information as would be required to prove the suspect guilty beyond a reasonable doubt.

 Because probable cause is an abstract concept, a firm definition of it is evasive.
 Courts have to determine case by case whether there is or was probable cause for an arrest.